-6.2 Design process
+Design process

-The construction of large-scale solar farm installations should follow from a thorough, multi-disciplinary design process, starting with the development of a comprehensive design brief.
-The brief should be prepared in participation with all stakeholders to the process, including local authorities and local communities.
+The construction of large-scale solar farm installations should follow from a thorough, multi-disciplinary design process, starting with the appropriate site selection and development of a comprehensive design brief.
+The brief should be prepared in participation with all stakeholders to the process, including local authorities and local communities, establishing clear design principles and objectives.
 The scale and impact of these types of projects necessitates engagement and agreement with a wide range of stakeholders, which may include the involvement of multiple approving authorities.